Retry-After semantics. The no-auth GET /v1/health and GET /v1/help

 UI-backed session traffic (dashboard, Brew chat orchestrator) gets a flat 300/min ceiling across every policy above so a busy operator never blocks themselves while editing.
 API-key traffic uses the strict per-route limits in the table.

-Generosity & burst behaviour
+Generosity & Burst Behavior

 - The window is a rolling 60 seconds, not a fixed wall-clock minute.
 A spike at the top of a minute does NOT get a free second budget.

-- The store uses Redis sorted-sets (when available); when Redis is unavailable, every endpoint fails open with
+- The store uses Redis sorted-sets (when available); when Redis is unavailable, every rate-limited endpoint fails open with

 X-RateLimit-Remaining: <limit>andX-RateLimit-Reset: now+60.
 You will not see spurious 429s during a Redis blip. - Test mode bypass: